 OCD Awareness Week takes place during the second full week of October each year and is an international effort to raise awareness and understanding about obsessive-compulsive disorder and related disorders, with the goal of helping more people to get timely access to appropriate and effective treatment.
 Launched in 2009 by the IOCDF, OCD Awareness Week is now celebrated by a number of organizations across the US and around the world, with events such as OCD screening days, lectures, conferences, fundraisers, online Q&As, and more.

-In 2022, OCD Awareness Week took place on October 9-15.
+OCD Awareness Week will take place on October 8-14, 2023.
 Below is a summary of events sponsored by OCD Connecticut.

 COLLOQUIUM – OCD: GETTING HELP AND SUPPORT FOR RECOVERY

 In celebration of International OCD Awareness week, OCD Connecticut is presenting a colloquium – Obsessive Compulsive Disorder: Getting Help and Support for Recovery – on Wednesday, October 18, 2023 at Sacred Heart University (SHU) in Fairfield, CT.
 Christina Taylor, Ph.D., OCD Connecticut Clinical Board Advisor, and members of the Fairfield County OCD Support Group will discuss the symptoms, diagnosis, and treatment of OCD.
 The presentation is sponsored by The Human Journey Colloquia 2023 Series and is free and open to the public.

 The panel will be held at 7:00 PM in the Loris Forum in the Martire Building at SHU.